pgpkg/pgpkg/docs/pages/tutorial.md

 # Getting Started with pgpkg

 > This tutorial is a work in progress.

-Please forgive the brevity.
+## Introduction

+pgpkg is a small and fast command-line tool (and Go library) which is designed to make writing Postgresql stored functions as easy as writing functions in any other language, such as Go, Java or Python.

+pgpkg lets you specify function, view and trigger definitions just once.
+There is no need to create a migration script every time you change a function, view or trigger.

+pgpkg also includes a simple, safe and fast database migration system, and a system for writing SQL unit tests.

+Each of these features will be demonstrated in this tutorial.

 ## Prerequisites

-You need access to a Postgresql database, and you need permission to be able to create schemas and roles.
+You need to be able to access a Postgresql database, and you need permission to be able to create schemas and roles.

 > NOTE: `pgpkg` uses the same `PGDATABASE` and other environment variables as `psql`.
 > It does not yet support command-line options to override the environment.

-You currently need [Go 1.20](https://go.dev/dl/) installed.
-(We will release binary packages soon).
+You currently need [Go 1.20](https://go.dev/dl/) installed (we will release binary packages soon).

 ## Permissions and Environment